dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

       the area beyond Shatt-al-Arab river, the Ur-Schatt river basin in the ancient Persian Gulf

-- briefly mention nouveau canal projects in Canada?
-  - to complete/shorten the northwestern passage
-    - The problem with long canals is that it's really hard to build them deep enough.
-If you can't build them deep enough, it limits the maximum barge size.
-Water displacement and what not.
-It's complicated.
-  - global trade is going to completely shift, but it's very difficult to predict precisely how.
-    - it really depends on how humanity shifts towards accumulating resources
-  - the most valuable regions of geography are always centers of trade. that's why isreal and the Middle East were always so important throughout history.
-Control and tax trade through the middle east and your civilization is set for life.
-The existence and colonization of the New World changed all that.
-We're approaching another similar shift.
-See?
-Read far enough into these articles and you get a cookie!
-  - how is the global economy going to shift this time?
-    - incredibly difficult to predict.
-Two things are certain: global economic shift will occur much, much faster than previously in history.
-And secondly, barring civilizational collapse, humanity will begin to pull in resources from space.
-    - at first, those resources will arrive from rockets and via conventional space travel means. so this makes the equatorial regions of the globe more convenient centres of trade, since those will be the logistic centres, at least for sending resources to space.
-    - yet, the Bering Strait is also incredibly strategic because, as the ice melts, resources in Greenland become available.
-No, we don't want to encourage this to happen faster, but it's pretty much inevitable, even if the ice doesnt melt.
-And that's a lot of freshwater, by the way.
-Greenland was formerly located elsewhere and, AFAIK, the petrol reserves haven't been tapped, unless maybe space lizards, but probably not.
-Further still, there are several mountainous regions in Greenland, especially right there at the top.
-Just trust me.
-Mountains sometimes means heavy elements are pushed up from the Earth's core.
-Possibly rare earth elements?
-Who knows.
-Boom.
-Cookies.
-    - What's certain is that the Northern sea routes do save distance and fuel cost, so state and naval control over these routes will be valuable.
-The question is how valuable.
-These arctic routes could just be a Red Herring and completely worthless.

 # Atlantis, Lemuria, Hyperborea

 Countless myths concern lost cities, once great, but now sunken into